 Scammers pretend to give or sell tickets to the Oprah show to victims.
 Victims reveal personal information during the process.

 How to protect yourself: Visit Oprah's official website and get tickets through there.

 10. Craigslist Scam

-Scam: There are tons of variations of scams on Craigslist.
-Think about scams 1 through 9, and multiply the craziness by a thousand.
+There are tons of variations of scams on Craigslist.
+Think about scams one through nine, and multiply the craziness by a thousand.

 How to protect yourself: Don't give away any personal information or money to anyone on Craigslist.
-And that girl who said she was a 17-year-old Japanese exchange student looking to have some fun?
+That girl who said she was a 17-year-old Japanese exchange student looking to have some fun?
 Answer that ad and you'll wake up in Chinatown with a kidney missing.